jlgamez/simple-music-player/README.md

 # Simple Android music player

-A simple music plauyer coded in Java for android.
+A simple music player coded in Java for android.

 ## Prerequisites
 - Create a folder named "music" in the phone Internal Sorage